Rick Johnson (offensive lineman)

-Richard Lee Johnson Jr. (born December 12, 1963) is a former American football offensive tackle who played one game in the National Football League (NFL) for the Detroit Lions.
+Richard Lee Johnson Jr. (born December 12, 1963) is an American former professional football offensive tackle who played one game in the National Football League (NFL) for the Detroit Lions.
 He played college football for Grand Valley State.

 Johnson was born on December 12, 1963, in Greenville Michigan.
 He attended Ionia High School near there, graduating in 1982.
 He subsequently played college football for the Division II Grand Valley State Lakers, and saw immediate playing time as a freshman.
 He earned letters in all four years with the school, graduating in 1986.